 More details on identification coming soon.

 In the wild

-The presence of sand and detritus within the stomachs of wild-caught C.travancoricus, in a study conducted by the University of Kerala (Laboratory of Conservation Biology, Department of Zoology) indicates that this species is a frequent bottom feeder.
+The beds of the rivers and streams which these fish inhabit are covered with leaf litter from the overhanging vegetation.
+This provides the perfect habitat for the copepods, water fleas, insects and their larvae which these pufferfish prey upon.
+The presence of sand and detritus within the stomachs of wild-caught pea puffers, in a study conducted by the University of Kerala (Laboratory of Conservation Biology, Department of Zoology) indicates that this species is a frequent bottom feeder.

+The pea puffer (Carinotetraodon travancoricus) is classified as ‘vulnerable’ on the IUCN Red List due to habitat loss, pollution and over-fishing to supply the aquarium trade.
 It remains relatively common in some areas of India but it is becoming increasingly rarer in other areas where it is believed that the population has decreased by as much as 50%.

 In the aquarium